 Read also: How Bottle Service Works in Las Vegas

-Besides making a pool reservation, there are some fantastic things you can do in Vegas while maintaining adequate social distancing.
-Of course, anything outside will result in a higher level of safety, and we’re all for that.
-Here are a few of our favorites that are open now.
+Besides making a lounge reservation, there are some fantastic things you can do now in Vegas.
+Here are a few of our favorites that are currently open.

 - Top Golf